 Central Florida state attorney won't seek 2020 re-election

 ORLANDO, Fla.
-(AP) — Florida's first African American state attorney says she won't seek re-election in 2020.
+(AP) — A Florida prosecutor who got into a legal fight with the governor for her blanket refusal to seek the death penalty says she won't seek re-election in 2020.

 Ayala said she's proud to have helped "raise the standard of prosecutorial responsibility."